unshiftedCheddar/YourData-OurData/README.md

 # YourData-OurData
-This is a repo for a Big Data Analysis Activity for Part 1
+This repository contains the Big Data Analysis Activity for Parts 1 and 2.

+# Members of the Group
+Joemar Ammiel B. Brutas
+Geoff Larenz M. Penafiel
+Arvie G. Rivera